nightduck/horizontal_scaler/README.md

 #### max_droplets

 As a guard against DDoS attacks driving up your usage bill, you can set an upper cap to the number of droplets your scaler is allowed to provision.
-Default is 100
+Default is 10.
+Note that this should not exceed your droplet limit in Digitalocean, found under Account>Settings.

 #### poll_period